MattJones-Cloudticity/policies/README.md

 Copies of the business continuity plans will be distributed to key contingency personnel (1603.12c1Organizational.9) and shall be stored in a remote location (1608.12c2Organizational.5).

 When new requirements are identified, any existing emergency procedures (e.g., evacuation plans or fallback arrangements) will be amended as appropriate (1667.12d1Organizational.4).

+A variety of techniques are used in order to provide assurance that the business continuity plan(s) will operate in real life.
+(1680.12e2Organizational.2)  Cloudticity DR Process describes the variety of techniques available.

 ## 16.2 Disaster Recovery